 If you are feeling unwell - please immediately alert your direct supervisor and the Captain of the vessel so that the proper precautions can be taken.
 It may not be a COVID-19 exposure, but all risks must be mitigated to ensure the health and safety of yourself and the rest of the crew.
+When a case occurs, the SIU has worked to ensure that members are isolated, receiving medical care and provided with support to ensure the process is as stress-free as possible.

-If there is a situation occurring on board your vessel that you feel compromises your health or safety (breach of COVID-19 protocols, lack of PPE, unsafe visitors on board, etc.), please communicate these incidents to your ship's Union Delegate who can get in touch with a local SIU official.
+If there is a situation occurring on board your vessel that you feel compromises your health or safety (breach of COVID-19 Company protocols, lack of PPE, unsafe visitors on board, etc.), please communicate these incidents to your ship's Union Delegate who can get in touch with a local SIU official.
 If the situation requires immediate attention, do not hesitate to contact the Union ASAP.